This post outlines how to watch IPTV on Roku.

 ISPs, hackers, and other third-party entities worldwide may monitor your online activities.
 For security, privacy, and smooth streaming, it is recommended to use a reliable VPN.
 Your IP address is visible to sites you visit.

 I recommend ExpressVPN, a fast and secure VPN in the industry.
 It is very easy to install on any device, including Amazon Fire TV Stick, PC, Mac, and Smartphones.
 Also, it comes with a 30-day money-back guarantee.
-If you don’t like their service, you can always ask for a refund.
-ExpressVPN also has a special deal where you can get 4 months free and save 61% on the 2-year plan.
+If you’re not satisfied with their service, you can always ask for a refund.
+ExpressVPN also has a special deal where you can get 4 months free and save 73% on the 2-year plan.

 10 Best Legal IPTV Apps for Roku